"The first great memoir by a trans man."

 —Rocco Kayiatos, cofounder of Original Plumbing and Camp Lost Boys

 "The OG of trans masculine visibility, advocacy, and representation is back—with a brand new, fully updated edition of his essential, no-less-than-lifesaving resource for trans men of all generations.
 Born out of a necessity to document the forging of community when there was scarcely a community to speak of, Becoming a Visible Man is an evergreen history book that should be required reading for anybody interested in the future of social justice (for all).
-It is an unflinching, beautifully written, and eminently readable memoir, which generously centers not only Green's trailblazing life, but also the stories of so many other invisible pioneers from our collective history, without whom many of us—including myself—would simply not be where we are today."~T Cooper, Real Man Adventures and Man Made
+It is an unflinching, beautifully written, and eminently readable memoir, which generously centers not only Green's trailblazing life, but also the stories of so many other invisible pioneers from our collective history, without whom many of us—including myself—would simply not be where we are today."

 —T Cooper, author of Real Man Adventures and director of Man Made

 "Many of us can easily name traits of toxic masculinity, yet most struggle with defining what healthy masculinity looks like in action.
 Fortunately, Jamison Green's Becoming a Visible Man, like Jamison's own journey, offers a powerful roadmap any man—cisgender or transgender—can follow.
-This book is essential reading for those of us committed to becoming better men ready to build a more just and equitable world for people of all genders."~Rhodes Perry, Belonging at Work
+This book is essential reading for those of us committed to becoming better men ready to build a more just and equitable world for people of all genders."

 —Rhodes Perry, author of Belonging at Work